egy1st/zerobytes-mkdocs/docs/index.md

 - Knowledgeable in Linux, JavaScript, PHP, and Web development

-- Experience working with statistical models, data mining, segmentation, clustering.
+- Experience working with statistical models, data mining, segmentation, and clustering.

 - Knowledge of visualization tools like Tableau, and Microsoft Power BI to present data insights